 The Last Black Man in San Francisco

-We are thrilled to present an exclusive member-only screening of The Last Black Man in San Francisco on Wednesday, June 19th, at 7:30 PM at the Prytania Theatre.
+In June 2019, we were thrilled to present an exclusive member-only screening of The Last Black Man in San Francisco.
 Based on a personal story by Jimmie Fails, and directed by his childhood friend Joe Talbot, the film premiered at the Sundance Film Festival last January and won Best Director, and Best Creative Collaboration Awards.
 A cross between drama and documentary, the New York Times calls The Last Black Man in San Francisco “an indelibly beautiful story of love, family and loss in America from two childhood friends turned filmmakers.”

 Did you see what I heard?

-Admission is FREE for New Orleans Film Society members and NOCCA students.
+Admission was FREE for New Orleans Film Society members and NOCCA students, with tickets being available to the public for $10.

 Seeing Music: A Music Film & Conversation Series